 Hawaii-Aleutian Standard Time: Time zone in Hawaii (GMT-10)

 Please visit the Registration Desk for any lost and found items.

 Use of mobile phones is strictly prohibited within the scientific session rooms.
 Please ensure that your mobile phone is silenced while you are in the Conference venue.

-Smoking is not permitted during any Hawai'i Symposium activity or event.
+Smoking is not permitted during any WAO Symposium activity or event.

 Hawai'i is easily accessible from North America, the Far East, and Australasia.
 The meeting is best accessed from the Kona International Airport (KOA).

-All visitors from foreign countries must hold a passport to enter into the United States that is valid for at least six months from the date they are departing the country.
+To visit the United States, you must have a passport that is valid for at least six months from the date you are departing the country.
 Visitors from some foreign countries will require a visa.
 For further details, please contact your nearest United States of America Embassy or Consulate.

 On-site Registration Begins